talkpython/python-for-absolute-beginners-course/README.md

 and so on and that you just need to learn the details of how to do this in Python.

 **This course is not most courses**.
-If you want ground up coverage of software development using Python as the technology, this is your course!
+If you want ground-up coverage of software development using Python as the technology, this is your course!

-We spend significant time setting the stage to make sure you have the big concepts clearly covered before diving into writing code.
-We explicitly discuss how to approach problem solving when writing code so that you don't have that *deer in the headlines* feeling.
+We spend significant time setting the stage to make sure you have the big concepts covered before diving into writing code.
+We explicitly discuss how to approach problem-solving when writing code so that you don't have that *deer in the headlines* feeling.

  And the course content isn't just facts.
 You will see a lot of code written before your eyes.
-That code isn't boring `foo()` this and `bar()` that. **We build several fun and challenging games covering a wide range of topics** that will be entirely relevant to your professional projects.
+That code isn't boring `foo()` this and
+`bar()` that. **We build many fun and challenging games covering a wide range of topics** that will be entirely relevant to your professional projects.

 If you never had that formal computer science background but need to